devleaks/followthegreens/docs/plugin.md

 # X-Plane Follow the Greens 4D Plugin

 Follow the greens (FtG) is a (real-life) taxiway guidance system.
-It is part of the modern _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).
+It is a modern realization of an _Advanced Surface Movement Guidance and Control System_ (A-SMGCS).
 It currently is implemented in at several large airports like London, Dubai, Munich, Seoul and Frankfurt soon.

 The system works by highlighting taxiway lights in front of the aircraft.
 The pilot only has to follow the green lights, and stop on red lights.

-But there is more now, there is a 4th dimension.
+In release 2, we brought a 4th dimension to Follow the greens.

 Space.
 The final frontier? _Time_.
 The ultimate frontier.